fjcaetano/kerbal/README.md

 ### Kolumbus II
 The Kolumbus II is a Skynet Mission control.
 It has a 9000 Km anthena which can retransmit the signal to over half the Mun.

+### MunRover III
+This is a huge antenna dish on wheels.
+It's receiver antenna has a range of 250Km and it shouldn't go further then that from Kolumbus II which is the commander centre.

 ## The Skynet
 The Skynet is a relay network composed of 4 Kommbots.
 The Kommbots are orbiting at 90º at a distance of ~ 4990 Km.